FrankN88/FrankN88-first_milestone_new/README.md

 5. Under "Source" click the drop-down menu labelled "None" and select "Master Branch".
 6. Upon selection, the page will automatically refresh meaning that the website is now deployed.
 7. Scroll back down to the "GitHub Pages" section to retrieve the deployed link.
-8. At the time of submitting this Milestone project the Development Branch and Master Branch are identical.
+8. At the time of submitting this Milestone project, the Development Branch and Master Branch are identical.

 ### Forking the Repository
-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository a copy of the original repository is made on the GitHub account.
+To view and/or to make  changes without affecting the original repository:

 1. Log into [GitHub](https://github.com/login "Link to GitHub login page") or [create an account](https://github.com/join "Link to GitHub create account page").
 2. Locate the [GitHub Repository](https://github.com/FrankN88/FrankN88-first_milestone_new "Link to GitHub Repo").
-3. At the top of the repository, on the right side of the page, select "Fork"
+3. At the top of the repository, on the right side of the page, select "Fork".
 4. You should now have a copy of the original repository in your GitHub account.

 ### Creating a Clone